ajaybisht1903/python-project-setup/README.md

 bash>
     .\venv\Scripts\Activate

-You’ll know it's activated when you see (venv) before your path in PowerShell.
+> You’ll know it's activated when you see (venv) before your path in PowerShell.
+   > Sometimes you will get error while activating venv
+        1) Open PowerShell as Administrator
+        2) Run >  Set-ExecutionPolicy RemoteSigned
+        3) You will be prompted to confirm the change.
+Type Y and press Enter.
+        4) After this bash .\venv\Scripts\Activate on VS terminal
+> Temporary Execution Policy Change: If you prefer not to change the execution policy permanently, you can temporarily change it for the current session:
+   >  PowerShell -ExecutionPolicy Bypass -File .\venv\Scripts\Activate

 4. Install Required Libraries
 bash>